flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-15-qq/index.md

 colorpaletteclassname: '--dark-blue'
 cards:
   - order: 0
-    body: "> “.@khamenei\_ir fancies himself the leader of the Islamic world, but his regime has been totally silent as Chinaa\x14the top buyer of #Iran’s oila\x14has persecuted and detained hundreds of thousands of its Muslim citizens.”  \n  \n  \n  \nSec. of State Mike Pompeo addressing the leader of Iran in a tweet as the UN reports China holds at least 1 million Uighur Muslims in detention camps to reportedly get them to renounce Islam.
+    body: "> “.@khamenei\_ir fancies himself the leader of the Islamic world, but his regime has been totally silent as Chinaa\x14the top buyer of #Iran’s oila\x14has persecuted and detained hundreds of thousands of its Muslim citizens.”  \n  \nSec. of State Mike Pompeo addressing the leader of Iran in a tweet as the UN reports China holds at least 1 million Uighur Muslims in detention camps to reportedly get them to renounce Islam.
 China denies this practice."
     _key: card-1-679cfb4f-b044-48ac-aa71-21de19dc842b
   - order: 1
     body: >-
       > “Our friends had been suggesting for a long time that we visit this wonderful town.”

       Alexander Petrov, along with Ruslan Boshirov, to Russia's state-run RT TV